dasch-swiss/dsp-docs/docs/developers/getting-started.md

 DSP-TOOLS is written in [Python](https://www.python.org/downloads/), and the documentation of DSP-API and DSP-APP is built with Python's [MkDocs](https://www.mkdocs.org/).
-Python comes with the XCode command line tools, but we recommend installing it separately, with
+Even if there is a pre-installed version of Python on your computer, we recommend installing it separately, with

 ```bash
 brew install python
 ```

-You will be asked in a prompt if you want to install the command line developer tools.
-Click "Install".

 ### Git